| moisturizing salt scrub |

 Since I discovered sea salt body scrubs, my skin has transformed!
 I can't believe how magical these simple treatments are and how fast they work.
 The essential oils are wonderful and the aroma is so soothing and relaxing!

 All you need to do is moisten your skin with warm water while standing in the shower or relaxing in a warm bath take a small amount of moisturized salt scrub and apply it to you skin and rub in a circular motion to exfoliate the dead dry cells.
-Salt also helps remove toxins.
+The sea salt also helps remove toxins.

 Your fresh new skin layer will soak up the moisturizing oils that have been added to the salt scrub, and leave your skin soft, so smooth, and so silky that you will look forward to doing this once or twice a week.

 It takes about three- four minutes to do your arms, legs and feet.
 Leave it on for about 30 seconds to allow your body to help detoxify your largest organ- your skin .
-Exfoliating with aromatic salt scrubs is truly a pleasurable experience that leaves both your mind and body feeling refreshed, relaxed and rejuvenated. ( and you will never have to use lotion on your arms and legs.
+Exfoliating with aromatic salt scrubs is truly a pleasurable experience that leaves both your mind and body feeling refreshed, relaxed and rejuvenated. ( you will never have to depend on lotion for your arms and legs again.

 And if you exfoliate before shaving your legs, you will get a closer nick free shave.